 The International Environmental Law program is run by AIM Overseas’ partner in the Netherlands – Maastricht University’s Centre for European Studies.
 Based in the beautiful city of Maastricht, in the southern most part of the Netherlands, the program is ideally located to give students not only access to a world class university, but also to all of the cultural diversity of this fantastic corner of Europe: Belgium, France and Germany are all within easy striking distance.

 Over 3 intensive weeks, you will attend 36 hours of classes on a range of topics related to International Environmental Law.
 Alongside the academic classes, you will be able to visit a wide range of related organisations and learn first-hand from professionals in the field.

 Hear What a Returned Student Says About the Program

 The environment by nature knows no boundaries.
-While environmental law originally focused on local problems like local air and noise pollution, today we are confronted with severe trans-boundary and global environmental problems like the continuing loss of biodiversity, long-distance air-pollution, and the threat of climate change.
-The course International Environmental Law deals with core subjects related to the supra-nationalisation of environmental law.
+While environmental law originally focused on local problems like local air and noise pollution, today we are confronted with severe trans-boundary and global environmental problems like the continuing loss of biodiversity, long-distance air pollution, and the threat of climate change.
+This program deals with core subjects related to the supranationalisation of environmental law.

-The course will be structured around themes, which cover:
+The course will be structured around the following themes:

 - International environmental rule-making, including compliance and enforcement